brianhouse/open_circuits/guide/imu.md

+# IMUs

+An IMU is an "Inertial Measurement Unit"—it's actually three sensors in one, a gyroscope, an accelerometer, and a compass.
+Put together, and with the addition of lots of math (that it does for us), an IMU can tell us how it is oriented in space.

+This comes in the form `heading` (which direction it's pointing relative to the surface of the earth), `pitch` (how much it's angled up or down) and `roll` (how much it's angled side to side).
+Each of these is a degree value, 0-360.

 Accelerometer Calibration

 Place the device in 6 different stable positions for a period of few seconds to allow the accelerometer to calibrate.